Jehosephat/basic-nft-launcher/README.md

-# 💎 Gem Store - GalaChain Integration Example
+# 🎨 NFT Collection Manager - GalaChain Integration Example

-A minimal gem store application that demonstrates how to connect to GalaChain using MetaMask and execute transactions through wallet signing.
-This example focuses on teaching developers and AI systems the core patterns for GalaChain integration.
+A full-stack NFT collection management application that demonstrates how to connect to GalaChain using MetaMask and manage NFT collections, token classes, and minting operations.

-## 🎯 Learning Objectives
+## 🎯 Features

-- Connect MetaMask wallet to GalaChain
-- Check user registration status
-- Auto-register new users
-- Sign and submit burn transactions
-- Handle transaction states and errors
-- Display user balance and transaction history
+- **Claim NFT Collections**: Grant authorization for collection names
+- **Create Token Classes**: Define NFT token classes with metadata
+- **Mint NFTs**: Mint tokens from your created classes
+- **View Collections & Classes**: Browse your claimed collections and created token classes
+- **Transaction History**: Track all minting operations

 ## 🏗️ Architecture